Product Review

 Awkward laptop access

 The laptop compartment opens from the side—you need to lay the bag down or risk your laptop tumbling out when accessing it.
+No quick-access while the pack is on your back.

 Limited external storage